python/cpython/Doc/c-api/typeobj.rst

       int tp_is_gc(PyObject *self)

    (The only example of this are types themselves.
-The metatype, :cdata:`PyType_Type`, defines this function to distinguish between statically and dynamically allocated types.)
+The metatype, :c:data:`PyType_Type`, defines this function to distinguish between statically and dynamically allocated types.)

    This field is inherited by subtypes.
 (VERSION NOTE: in Python 2.2, it was not inherited.
 It is inherited in 2.2.1 and later versions.)

-.. cmember:: PyObject* PyTypeObject.tp_bases
+.. c:member:: PyObject* PyTypeObject.tp_bases

    Tuple of base types.